amitmse/in_Python_/Logistic Regression/README.md

 		= -[Sum[Yi*(a + bX)] - Sum[Log{1 + Exp(a + bX)}]]
 		(Apply negative to minimize the Log Likelihood Function)

-	Cost function :
+- Cost function :
 	- Log Loss is cost function of logistic regression.
 	- It quantifies the error of a logistic regression by assessing how effectively it separates actual from predicted.
 Error = Predicted – Actual.

 -----------------------------------------------------------------------------------------------------------------------

 ### Gradient of Log Likelihood Function :
-	First Differentiation (with respect to beta) of Log Likelihood Function = [Yi*X] - [X*Exp(a + bX) / {1 + Exp(a + bX)}]
+- First Differentiation (with respect to beta) of Log Likelihood Function = [Yi*X] - [X*Exp(a + bX) / {1 + Exp(a + bX)}]
 		= -[[Yi*X] - [X*Exp(a + bX) / {1 + Exp(a + bX)}]]
-		(Negative is part of negative log likelihood function.
-Refer to gradient_log_likelihood)
+- Negative is refers to negative log likelihood function.
+Refer to gradient_log_likelihood

 -----------------------------------------------------------------------------------------------------------------------

 #### Hessian Matrix :
-	Second Differentiation (with respect to beta) of Log Likelihood Function First Differentiation of Gradient of Log Likelihood Function = 0 - [{(X*Exp(a + bX)*X)/(1 + Exp(a + bX))} + {(X*Exp(a + bX))/((1+Exp(a + bX))^2)*(Exp(a + bX)*X)}]
+- Second Differentiation (with respect to beta) of Log Likelihood Function.
+First Differentiation of Gradient of Log Likelihood Function
+		= 0 - [{(X*Exp(a + bX)*X)/(1 + Exp(a + bX))} + {(X*Exp(a + bX))/((1+Exp(a + bX))^2)*(Exp(a + bX)*X)}]
 			(Differentiation of [Yi*X] will be 0 due to no beta.
 		= [(X*X*Exp(a + bX))/((1+Exp(a + bX))^2)*{Exp(a + bX) - (1+Exp(a + bX))}]